The heater cannot start if the outside temperature exceeds 15 °C. At –5 °C or lower the maximum running time of the heater is 50 minutes.

 Battery and fuel

-If the battery has insufficient charge or the fuel level is too low, the heater will be switched off automatically and a message appears on the information display.
+If the battery has insufficient charge or the fuel level is too low, the heater will be switched off automatically and a message appears in the display.
 Acknowledge the message by pressing the indicator stalkOK button once.